Hurricane Harvey's storm path: What you should know

 Where is Hurricane Harvey today?

-Harvey was approximately 335 miles southeast of Corpus Christi forecasters said in a 2 p.m.
-ET NHC advisory on Thursday.
-Feltgen said that the storm is headed toward the middle Texas coastline at about 10 mph.
+Harvey was approximately 115 miles southeast of Corpus Christi forecasters said Friday morning.
+NHC spokesman Dennis Feltgen said that the storm is headed toward the middle Texas coastline at about 10 mph.

-The storm’s maximum sustained winds were 85 mph on Thursday, according to the advisory.
+The storm’s maximum sustained winds were 110 mph Friday morning, according to the advisory.

 When will the hurricane make landfall?